 With the exception of the UConn Police Department, the internship must be off-campus.
 A wide range of opportunities are available near Storrs, in Hartford, and in your home community.

-If in doubt that a proposed internship will meet the requirements of the Criminal Justice or Crime and Justice minor, you should contact an advisor or the coordinator.
+If in doubt that a proposed internship will meet the requirements of the Crime and Justice minor, you should contact an advisor or the coordinator.